Trace formulas for $\mathcal{S}^p$-perturbations and extension of Koplienko-Neidhardt trace formulas: Differentiability of functions of contractions

 Differentiability of operator functions is an old problem, initiated by Daletskii and Krein in \cite{DaKr56}.
 This study has often been motivated by problems in perturbation theory.
 For example, \cite{PoSkSu14} naturally leads to the question of the existence and the representation of the derivatives of

 where $S,S+V\in\conth$, $V\in\Sp^{p}(\hilh)$ for $1<p<\infty$, and $f\in\A(\D)$.
 The existence of $\varphi(t)\in\Sp^{p}(\hilh)$ for $t\in[0,1]$ follows from \cite[Theorem 6.4]{KiPoShSu14}.

-In \cite{Pe09}, Peller proved that if $f,f'\in\A(\D)$, then the first order derivative of $\varphi$ exists in the Hilbert-Schmidt norm.
+In \cite{Pe09}, it is proved that if $f,f'\in\A(\D)$, then the first order derivative of $\varphi$ exists in the Hilbert-Schmidt norm.
 Beyond this, no further results are known.
 However, for the analogous problem involving self-adjoint and unitary cases, more is known.
 In fact, optimal results have been obtained, see \cite[Theorem 3.2]{Co22} and \cite[Theorem 5.1]{Co24}.
 For the solutions of the corresponding problems in the self-adjoint and unitary cases the MOI developed in \cite{CoLemSu21} - as discussed in the previous section - plays a major role, as it is very general.
-As indicated in \cite{CoLemSu21}, the MOI developed there is equivalent to Pavlov's definition of MOI given in \cite{Pa69}.

-In this section, we will first extend the definition of MOI discussed in Section \ref{Sec2} to the case of contractions.
+In this section, we will first extend the definition of MOI discussed in Section \ref{Sec2} to the case of contractions, replacing spectral measures by semi-spectral measures.
+We refer to \cite{Pe87} for the first occurrence of this construction.
 Following that we will examine the $n$-th order $\Sp^{p}$-differentiability of $\varphi$ for $1<p<\infty$.